Skip to main content

 In Practice

 Many issuers extend chargeback rights regardless of geographic limits through network rules.
-The network chargeback process is usually more practical than asserting Reg Z claims and defenses.
-But Reg Z provides the legal baseline.
+The network chargeback process is easier than asserting Reg Z claims and defenses.
+That's the one you'll actually see.
+Reg Z is the floor underneath.
+It applies when the network process doesn't help.

 Network Chargeback Rights vs. Reg Z Rights